Last Quarter on

 Lunation 340 / 1293

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 340 of Meeus index or 1293 from Brown series.

 Synodic month length 29.29 days